mythz/site/_blog/posts/2022-08-29-hetzner-cloud.md

 <div class="text-gray-500 text-center">Hetzner Cloud Pricing.</div>
 </div>

-### Creating a new instance is fast.
+### Creating a new instance is fast
 Most of the time if will be ready to remote to before you can open your terminal.
 Not sure if this is due to some kind of pre-creation process on Hetzner part during the creation screen, but everything is very responsive.
-In my testing from the time the "Create" button was clicked, my SSH commands would succeed in around ~20 seconds.
+In my testing from the time the "Create" button was clicked, my SSH commands would succeed within **20 seconds**.

 ### Live Graphs
 Another part of the responsiveness is their "Live" graphs for monitoring.
 It is surprisingly low latency and an extremely stark difference between AWS charging extra for "Detailed" monitoring on EC2 instances.
 The graphs update every 3-5 seconds in the browser and look to be over a few seconds behind real-time.